achen9/ee590/hw1/README.md

 * Type "./detab \<filename\> \<n\>" to run the "detab" program.
 * Type "./reverse \<file\>" to run the "reverse" program.
 * Type "./fsm \<filename\> \<string\>" to run the "fsm" program.

+###Test notes
+All code has been tested on a Raspberry Pi 3 Model B running Raspbian. gcc version 4.9.2 was used to compile the code.